Finite-size scaling around the critical point in the heavy quark region of QCD: Setup

 \subsection{Overlapping problem}

 Our main objective to use the LO action for configuration generation is to avoid the overlapping problem in the reweighting.
-In Fig.~\ref{fig:contour} we show the contour plot for the probability distribution function of $\hat{P}$ and $\hat\Omega_{\rm R}$,
+In Fig.~\ref{fig:contour} we show the contour plot for the probability distribution function $p(P,\Omega_{\rm R})$ defined by Eq.~(\ref{eq:p(P,O)}), obtained at $\lambda=0.003$ (red) and $0.007$ (blue) on $40^3\times4$ lattices adopting $\Delta_{\Omega_{\rm R}}=0.002$ and $\Delta_P=0.0001$ for the smearing widths.
+We checked that $p(P,\Omega_{\rm R})$ hardly changes under variation of $\Delta_{\Omega_{\rm R}}$ and $\Delta_P$ around this choice.
+The solid lines are the contours for the distribution measured on the LO configurations generated with $S_{g+\rm LO}$.
+Each contour curve is drawn such that the probability inside the contour is $0.9$, $0.7$, $\cdots$, and $0.1$.